Haadem/Haadem/README.md

 # Haadem

-Technology leader and entrepreneur focused on building scalable solutions at the intersection of AI, cloud infrastructure, and modern software architecture.
+Technology enthusiast and entrepreneur focused on building scalable solutions at the intersection of AI, cloud infrastructure, and modern software architecture.

 ## Current Ventures